 Use room temperature ingredients.
 Baking with room temperature butter for instance makes it a lot easier to mix into dry ingredients without ending up with a lumpy batter or dough.

 Don’t skip chilling the dough.
 If the recipe calls for chilling the dough, don’t skip it.
 There’s typically a reason you need to chill the dough before baking.
-So, take the extra time needed to chill the dough as necessary.
+So, take the extra time needed to chill the dough as necessary even if it takes more than 30 minutes.

 Chilling the dough helps develop the flavor and provides time for the gluten free flour to absorb the wet ingredients.